Insight into the user experience of Triumf digital therapeutics platform: usability and effectiveness

 Kaari Kink

-Our Chief Health Officer Kaari Kink has a background in health science.
+Our former Chief Health Officer Kaari Kink has a background in health science.
 She is in charge of our communication efforts.

 Previous